sadcenter/server-communication/README.md

 Not recommended for license systems etc.

 # Additional informations
-If you use this api for sectors etc, and you receive a big amount of packets in packet handler I recommend use a `AsyncPacketListener` implementation.
+If you use this api for sectors etc, and you receive a big amount of packets in packet handler I recommend use a `PacketManager#registerAsyncPacketListener` method in registration.
 If you find issue please report it on github or write to me on discord `jerzyk#3904`

 # TODO
 Codec system.

 #